cklim83/test_md/03_rb130_rb139/testing.md

 - Besides _assert-style_ syntax shown above, Minitest also has an _expectation_ or _spec-style_ syntax.
 - Under expectation style,
 	- tests are grouped into describe blocks
-	- individual tests are writtern with the `it` method
+	- individual tests are written with the `it` method
 	- use _expectation matchers_ instead of assertions
 	- This Domain Specific Language (DSL) mimics RSpec's syntax but doesn't look like normal Ruby code.
 ```ruby
 require 'minitest/autorun'
 require_relative 'car'

 describe 'Car#wheels' do